symfony/symfony-docs/book/installation.rst

     In development environments, it is a common practice to use the same unix user for the CLI and the web server because it avoids any of these permissions issues when setting up new projects.
-This is done by editing your Apache configuration file ``httpd.conf`` and updating the User and Group values from ``www-data`` to your CLI user.
-Obviously, this is only recommended in development environment as you do not want to give Apache full control over your whole production system.
+This can be done by editing your web server configuration (e.g. commonly httpd.conf or apache2.conf for Apache) and setting its user to be the same as your CLI user (e.g. for Apache, update the User and Group values).

 When everything is fine, click on "Go to the Welcome page" to request your first "real" Symfony2 webpage: